chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 - Pranisaa Charnparttarvanit
 - Chanapa Pananookooln

+## Prerequisites

+This course is best taken after the following courses offered in the August semester:

+- Python for DSAI by myself - https://github.com/chaklam-silpasuwanchai/Python-for-DS-AI
+- Machine Learning by Matthew Dailey - https://github.com/dsai-asia/ML

 ## Course Outline

 The course is structured into 3 big components (and 1 small component):